-A Transferable Skills Analysis (TSA) for Return to Work and Career identifying an individual's existing work abilities, skills, traits, and aptitudes through a detailed analysis of their demonstrated vocational history, hobbies, recreational and volunteer activities, as well as accomplished education/training.
+A Transferable Skills Analysis (TSA) for Return to Work and Career Counselling/Planning: The purposes of TSAs are defined as a systematic process of identifying an individual's existing work abilities, skills, traits, and aptitudes through a detailed analysis of their demonstrated vocational history, hobbies, recreational and volunteer activities, as well as accomplished education/training.
 During a TSA, the CVRP may conduct a thorough interview, capturing information on the individual's psychosocial and functional status, referencing current health symptoms and limitations (medical, physical, psychological and/or cognitive) that may impact the individual's vocational profile and capacities to ascertain a viable return to work plan.